krislamo/pup-tests/README.md

 ## Getting Started
 Puppet Tests is developed using the following technologies:
 * Vagrant 2.2.3
-* Ansible 2.7.6
+* Ansible 2.7.7
 * Puppet 4.8.2

 After installing the above, simply navigate to the root directory and deploy the virtual machines:

-`vagrant up`

-Vagrant will create at least two virtual machines and provision a puppet client-server architecture using Ansible code from the /setup/ folder.
-You will want to login to the puppet master:

-`vagrant ssh master`

-Sign the client's certificate and logout:

-`sudo puppet cert sign webserver`

-`exit`

-Now login to the webserver and provision the machine:

-`vagrant ssh webserv`

-`sudo puppet agent -t`
+`sudo chmod +x pup-tests.sh`

+`./pup-tests.sh create`

+The command above will create three virtual machines: a puppet master, a wordpress websever, and an amanda backup server.

+Apply any code changes with the command below (omit the machine to run puppet on all clients):

+`./pup-tests.sh apply [machine]`

+And if for some reason you come across an invalid certificate while running puppet, you can reapply a new certificate:

+`./pup-tests.sh cert-update [machine]`